openfaas/docs/docs/tutorials/test-drive.md

 ## Pre-reqs

-The guide makes use of a cloud playground service called [play-with-docker.com](https://play-with-docker.com/) that provides free Docker hosts that expire after around 5 hours.
+The guide makes use of a cloud playground service called [Play with Docker](https://labs.play-with-docker.com/) that provides free Docker hosts that expire after around 5 hours.
 Once you are familiar with the workflow, you can also deploy to your own laptop or cloud host.

 ## Start here

-Head over to [https://play-with-docker.com/](https://play-with-docker.com/) and start a new session.
+Head over to [https://labs.play-with-docker.com/](https://labs.play-with-docker.com/) and start a new session.
 You may have to have to fill out a Captcha and log in with your [Docker Hub account](https://hub.docker.com).

 * Click "Add New Instance" to create a single Docker host (more can be added later)